 On May 8, 2003 Bernard Bongiorno J revoked the orders and so the file was no longer confidential.

-Later than month Bongiorno mentioned that the by now deceased plaintiff's affidavit did "include a discrete allegation of common law rape against the third defendant, the present Governor General of Australia and former Anglican Archbishop of Brisbane".
+Later that month Bongiorno mentioned that the by now deceased plaintiff's affidavit did "include a discrete allegation of common law rape against the third defendant, the present Governor General of Australia and former Anglican Archbishop of Brisbane".

 Up to that point as a result of Nettle's orders the Governor General had been shielded by the initials "AB".